Author, Institution: Remigijus Janulionis, Lithuanian Energy Institute

 Dr. Egidijus Urbonavičius (Lithuanian Energy Institute, Technological Sciences, Energetics and Power Engineering, T006).

-The doctoral dissertation is available on the internet and at the library of Kaunas University of Technology (K. Donelaičio St. 20, 44239 Kaunas, Lithuania) and at the Lithuanian Energy Institute (Breslaujos st. 3, 44403 Kaunas).
+The doctoral dissertation is available at the library of Kaunas University of Technology (K. Donelaičio St. 20, 44239 Kaunas, Lithuania) and at the Lithuanian Energy Institute (Breslaujos st. 3, 44403 Kaunas).

 Nuclear reactors fuel claddings and fuel channels are made of zirconium alloys, which, in addition to the ageing mechanisms of other metals, are also susceptive to hydrogen absorption and it following delayed hydride cracking mechanisms.
 Usually, the effects of the ageing of materials are evaluated by laboratory tests.
 As fuel claddings and fuel channels are the protective measures to prevent the release of radioactive fission products into the environment, their experimental studies are complex, difficult, and costly.
 Therefore, alternative methods are needed for the material ageing assessment.
 The aim of this research is to determine the fracture toughness of nuclear energy objects construction elements made of zirconium alloy with hydrides under thermal impact using the developed numerical method.